Elizabeth Milano, LCSW

 If you’re experiencing anxiety you may notice yourself feeling stressed or nervous about what could go wrong, anticipating bad things that might happen in the future.
 If you’re dealing with depression, stress or trauma you may notice yourself reliving the past, thinking back on regrets or yearning for “how things used to be”- mindfulness can help.

-Managing Painful Emotions: Elizabeth supports people dealing with overwhelming emotions by exploring how they are currently coping with these feelings and why they may be using these methods.
-Elizabeth helps people to determine for themselves what coping strategies are most useful and which ways of responding to their emotions are detrimental to their wellbeing.
+Elizabeth supports people dealing with overwhelming emotions by providing space and time to process painful, intense feelings.
+Therapy sessions may explore how you are currently coping with intense emotion, the impact of your current coping strategies and education about additional healthy strategies to deal with painful feelings.
+Elizabeth helps you to determine for yourself what coping strategies are most useful and which ways of responding to your emotions may be detrimental to your wellbeing.

 While you may be trying very hard to battle anxiety, depression, stress or trauma- without access to a safe place to process your feelings, support, insight and new strategies to handle your emotions it can be nearly impossible to feel better.
 The insight and techniques taught in therapy can help.

-Elizabeth understands that each person and their situation is unique.
-There is no “one size fits all” approach to happiness and mental health.
+Elizabeth loves helping people and genuinely cares about the people she treats in therapy sessions.
+You will feel warmth, compassion and safety during your sessions.
+She believes in treating everyone with respect and sensitivity while avoiding judgements or negative assumptions.
+Elizabeth understands that there is no “one size fits all” approach to happiness and mental health.
 She will custom tailor your conversations, and your treatment, to meet your unique and specific needs.
 Therapy sessions will focus on what you want to, in order to get you feeling better as quickly and sustainably as possible.

 Elizabeth Milano, LCSW has been helping people improve their mental health and live happier lives for over 10 years.
 Elizabeth is a former Professor of Clinical Psychology at the College of New Rochelle (now Mercy College).
 She has trained other mental health practitioners in how to perform therapy and published articles on Goodtherapy.org.
 Elizabeth reviews the latest research and consistently integrates new helpful techniques to ensure the most effective therapeutic experience for her patients.

-Elizabeth received her clinical education at New York University where she studied Clinical Psychotherapy and attained a Masters Degree in Social Work with a concentration in co-occurring addiction and mental illness.
-Elizabeth’s educational background also includes focus on the areas of trauma, relationship dynamics, racial and cultural identity, and the dynamic interplay between physical and emotional health.
+Elizabeth received her clinical education at New York University where she studied Clinical Psychotherapy and attained a Masters Degree with a concentration in co-occurring addiction and mental illness.
+Elizabeth’s educational background also includes focus on the areas of trauma, personality disorders, relationship dynamics, racial and cultural identity, and the dynamic interplay between physical and emotional health.

-Schedule Your Free 30 minute consultation session today!
+Schedule Your Free 30 minute phone consultation today!